Callmenitin/Letsbloom-Assignment/README.md

 ## Steps

 1. Open MySQL command line CLI and create a database named `mydb`.
 2. Modify the details in the `Credentials.txt` file to match your database configuration, except for the database name.
+DONT USE EMPTY PASSWORD.
 3. Run `db.py` to seed the database with mock data.
 This is the first file that must be executed.
 Do not proceed without running it.
 4. Run `server.py`: `python server.py`.
 5. The default port of the server is set to 5000.
 If this port is unavailable, change the port number on line 4 in `server.py`.